pbierkortte/tips-n-tricks/dbt-securely-saving-github-token.md

 # Capture the token securely from user input
 echo -n "Enter your GitHub token: "; read -s token; echo

-# Capture the username fron user input
+# Capture the username from user input
 echo -n "Enter your GitHub username: "; read username; echo

 # Save the token to the default keychain